SezginDulkadir/ECCVP/README.md

 4. Open a pull request (PR).

 For major changes, please open an issue first to discuss your ideas.

+## 🎯 Results
+The repository includes example visualizations of vanishing point detections and calibration outputs.
+Sample results are available in the `results/` folder.

 ## 📝 License
 This project is licensed under the MIT License.